• Skip to primary navigation

 Bowl of oatmeal garnished with strawberry rhubarb jam, almonds and fresh strawberries in a wooden bowl.

-Can I make Strawberry Rhubarb Refrigerator Jam vegan?
+Can I make this Refrigerator Jam Vegan?

 No, not unless you are willing to add chia seeds, granulated sugar or sure jell.
 Maple syrup responds very differently compared to honey when heated and allowed to cool.
 Maple syrup gets thin and if not, pure maple syrup it can even crystallize on you.
 If you are into the chia seeds you can add this at the end of the cooking process, but we are not real found of little seeds in our jam.
 How about you?